kmayerb/laminar/README.md

 or in the case of \*args with \*\*kwargs
 `laminar.iter_flow(function, data, arg1, arg2, kwarg=other_arg)`

 `laminar.iter_flow` is designed to work with a single iterable, such as a pandas DataFrame or a list.
 When you pass an iterable to `laminar.iter_flow`, it will automatically break your data up into chunks based on how many cores your machine has.
 It then queues up each chunk to be given to a core, which performs the work, then passes the data back, where it is recombined to give one result.
 For example, a list of 1,000,000 integers is broken into chunks of length 250,000 on a machine with four cores.
-Each chunk is summed (as an example) by a core, and the results from each core are returned in a list of length N = # cores.
+Each chunk is summed (as an example) by a core, and the results from each core are returned in a dict of size N = # cores.
 You are then able to combine the results in whatever way fits the computation that you need.
-For example, if the function passed to `laminar.iter_flow` computes the sum, then the results list should be summed to produce a total for the entire iterable.
+For example, if the function passed to `laminar.iter_flow` computes the sum, then the values in the results dict should be summed to produce a total for the entire iterable.

 ### Examples
 To illustrate how one would use laminar in their workflow, we'll use some premade functions and data structures located in `laminar_examples`.
+To shorten the following code examples up, we'll import `laminar_examples` as an alias `le` and use this alias throughout the rest of this readme.

+`import laminar_examples as le`

 #### laminar_examples.single_total
-`laminar_examples.single_total` is a simple function that accepts a single iterable and returns the sum total of the values in that iterable. `laminar_examples.single_total([1, 2, 1])` returns `4`.
+`le.single_total` is a simple function that accepts a single iterable and returns the sum total of the values in that iterable. `le.single_total([1, 2, 1])` returns `4`.

 #### laminar_examples.multi_tally
-`laminar_examples.multi_tally` is a simple funtion that accepts a Pandas DataFrame and returns the number of rows that sum to greater than 25. `laminar_examples.multi_tally(pd.DataFrame({'Col1': [12, 12], 'Col2': [12, 14]})` returns `1` because the row at index 1 sums to `12 + 14 = 26`, which meets the function's criteria, but the row at index 0 sums to `12 + 12 = 24`, which does not.
+`le.multi_tally` is a simple funtion that accepts a Pandas DataFrame and returns the number of rows that sum to greater than 25. `le.multi_tally(pd.DataFrame({'Col1': [12, 12], 'Col2': [12, 14]})` returns `1` because the row at index 1 sums to `12 + 14 = 26`, which meets the function's criteria, but the row at index 0 sums to `12 + 12 = 24`, which does not.

 #### laminar_examples.laminar_df
-`laminar_examples.laminar_df` is a Pandas DataFrame that constitutes 3 columns ['Col1', 'Col2', 'Col3'], each of which contains different integer values.
+`le.laminar_df` is a Pandas DataFrame that constitutes 3 columns ['Col1', 'Col2', 'Col3'], each of which contains different integer values.

 | Col1 | Col2 | Col3 |
 |:----:|:----:|:----:|